Online Patient Care Technician Classes and Courses

 Aspiring patient care technicians can find a handful of training programs offered online.
 Due to the clinical nature of the field, schools may require that students complete some training in a medical facility, although this element may also be conducted in a virtual environment.

 Online patient care technician programs generally don't result in a degree, although some graduates receive certificates or diplomas.
 Instead, programs train students for state certification exams in patient care, as well as EKG and phlebotomy technology.
-After successfully passing these exams, graduates are prepared to work as home health aides or in hospitals or medical centers.
 Most programs require students to either have previous training, class prerequisites, or CNA certification prior to or by the end of the program.

 List of Online Patient Care Technician Courses